bids-standard/bids-specification/src/common-principles.md

 are deemed to be *applicable* to each relevant data file individually, but *not* be erroneously associated with other data files to which the metadata contained within are not applicable.
-The Inheritance Principle defines a systematized set of rules by which to determine which metadata files to associate with which data files.
+The Inheritance Principle defines a systematized set of rules to determine which metadata files to associate with which data files.
 Further, due to the prospect of an individual data file having multiple metadata files applicable to it,